thevladbog/quokkaq-go-backend/docs/yandex-cloud-setup.md

 ## Conclusion

-This setup provides a robust foundation for deploying the QuokkaQ Backend application to Yandex Cloud.
+This setup provides a robust foundation for deploying the QuokkaQ Backend application to Yandex Cloud using the production Docker Compose configuration.
 The configuration supports automated deployments, monitoring, and maintenance operations.
 Regular review and updates to this setup will ensure continued reliability and security of the deployed application.